 You can walk around the perimeter to explore sugar cane processing mills, a grist mill, rustic church and a covered bridge, and if you’re into old trains, there’s even an 1800s steam locomotive lying around!
 Inside demonstration cabins you can experience old country store shopping, visit a working blacksmiths shop, and a pioneering kitchen where cornbread is made.

-If you want to learn more about the Alabama of old, the Pioneer Museum of Alabama in Troy is definitely the place to be.
+My visit here was a very educational experience.
+So if you want to learn more about the Alabama of old, the Pioneer Museum of Alabama in Troy is definitely the place to be.

 2. Troy Arboretum